4strodev/owl/example_template/go-cli/README.md

 you have to create `onmount` or `oncreate` section.
 Then specify the OS that the script is going to be executed.
 If you want to execute the script in every OS use universal instead.

+## oncreate
+oncreate scripts are executed when the template root folder is created but before the files are copied.

+## onmount
+onmount scripts are executed when the template was copied.

+## configuration examples
 `owl_config.toml` config example
 ```toml
 [scripts]